'I was a victim of unfair electoral process,' Buhari speaks on Independence Day

-FULL TEXT: Buhari's Powerful, Last Independence Day Speech as Giant of Africa's President Emerges
+FULL TEXT: 'I Share Your Pains,' Buhari Says in Last Independence Day Speech as Giant of Africa's President

 As it is customary in Nigeria, October 1, of every year serves as the nation's Independence Day which provides a platform for leaders and residents alike to celebrate the country's freedom from colonial rule.